zbm-dev/zfsbootmenu/docs/guides/_include/pool-creation.rst

    The option ``-o compatibility=openzfs-2.1-linux`` ensures that the pool is created only with feature flags supported by the current ZFSBootMenu binary release.
 If you plan on building a custom ZFSBootMenu image that you will keep synchronized with your host, the compatibility option may be omitted.

-   Future releases of ZFSBootMenu may ship a newer version of ZFS which will support a new set of feature flags.
-Check release notes prior to updating your system.
+   Binary releases of ZFSBootMenu are generally built with the latest stable version of ZFS.
+Future releases of ZFSBootMenu may therefore support newer feature sets.
+Check project release notes prior to updating or removing `compatibility` options and upgrading your system pool.